Spintronics for image recognition: performance benchmarking via data-driven simulations: Methods

-Finally, the performance will be compared to the same architecture with more conventional nonlinear transfer functions such as the reLU and the sigmoid functions.
-This will be achieved by artificially replacing \eq(\ref{eq:hptea}) by the corresponding expressions in the simulations.
-The identity activation will also be tested as an activation function to assess the role of the nonlinearity in the learning ability of the ESN.
+Finally, the performance are compared to the same architecture with more conventional nonlinear transfer functions such as the reLU and the sigmoid.
+This is achieved by artificially replacing \eq(\ref{eq:hptea}) by the corresponding expressions in the simulations.
+The identity activation is also be tested as an activation function to underline the role of the nonlinearity in the classification ability of the ELM.\@